Woodrow Wilson Middle School (Terre Haute, Indiana)

-Woodrow Wilson Middle School, formerly Woodrow Wilson Junior High School, is a historic school building located at Terre Haute, Vigo County, Indiana.
+Woodrow Wilson Middle School, formerly Woodrow Wilson Junior High School, is a historic school building located at Terre Haute, Indiana.
 It was built in 1927 for approximately $750,000.
-Designed by the firm of Miller & Yeager Architects.
-It is a three-story, "T"-plan, Tudor Revival style brick building with central entrance tower.
+Designed by the firm of Johnson, Miller, Miller & Yeager.
+It is a three-story, "T"-plan, Tudor Revival style brick building with a central entrance tower.

 The structure was listed on the National Register of Historic Places in 1996.

 The interior of the school's main entrance features several large-scale murals by Gilbert Brown Wilson, completed in 1935.